mad1982max/CrackYour1TI/CSS_HIGH.md

 - with small simple animations (open/close burger menu, appear navigation from the border of the screen, showing a tooltips)
 - when JS is disabled
+- when we don't want to use some external libraries

 **JS Animation** uses _Web Animations API_